GoogleContainerTools/container-structure-test/README.md

 - Expected Error ([]string, *optional*): List of regexes that should match the stderr from running the command.
 - Excluded Error ([]string, *optional*): List of regexes that should **not** match the stderr from running the command.
 - Exit Code (int, *optional*): Exit code that the command should exit with.
+- Shell Mode (bool, *optional*): Whether or not to run the specified command in a new shell.
+Useful for testing whether or not a binary exists, and retrieving useful information from the error if not.

 Example:
 ```json